Hydrotoast/Publicise-AzeTheGreat/README.md

 3. Ensure Unsafe Code is enabled.
 If it is not enabled, runtime access violations will be encountered in certain situations.

 4. Change your project references to `AssemblyName_public.dll`, which will be located in the `OutputPath` folder (after the task is executed at least once).

+5. The task stores a hash of the assemblies to reduce build time when there is nothing new to compute.
+If you need to re-publicise the assembly when it has not changed, simply delete the corresponding `x.hash` file located next to the `x_public.dll` assembly.

 ## Credits